 In assessing impairment of financial instruments, the Group considered the potential effects of the conflict in Ukraine on the measurement of its weighted average expected credit loss rate.
 The analysis of the increase of the credit risk on financial instruments has been performed on a collective basis, during which we have asked the Group entities to identify counterparties which are Russian or have links with Russia.
 By adopting this "ad hoc" approach, Technip Energies concluded that there is no impact on the rate used to measure the expected credit loss at Group level.
-The Arctic LNG 2 project is in a positive cash-flow position and as of June 30, 2022, balance sheet positions of the Arctic LNG 2 project reflect the Group's assessment of its exposure and level of collectability.
+The Arctic LNG 2 project is in a positive cash-flow position and as of June 30, 2022, balance sheet positions of the Arctic LNG 2 project collectability.